Pecners/quartotemplate/README.md

 # About

 This package is meant to serve as a example for how to include Quarto templates with extensions in a fashion that reproduces the functionality of R Markdown templates included with R packages.
+The example included here could serve as a branded PDF report template.

 Specifically, the following functionality: